Home / Mis-sold Pensions / Final Salary Pension Transfer Claims

 So, if you have moved your pension from the West Yorkshire Pension Fund scheme you may have a claim.
 We advise you to contact one of our case handlers to see if you have a claim to make.

-Can I claim on a British Airways Pension transfer?
+Can I Claim On A British Airways Pension Transfer?

 Transfers away from any valuable final pension scheme is rarely considered to be the right choice.
 This is because you’re transferring from a relatively safe scheme to, often, volatile investment markets.